Yeshwanth1810/CARS-PRICING-DASHBOARD/README.md

 # OBJECTIVE:
 The objective of this dashboard is  visualization of cars average selling price based on different factors which can be useful to price a car accordingly.
 # DATA USED FOR DASHBOARD:
-The Car Sales Dataset contains the following:
+The Car Sales Dataset contains the following:/t
 1.Name
 2.Brand
 3.Selling price